 If you are wanting to complete your training at a set which is both dynamic and welcoming, then you should apply for pupillage at Broadway House Chambers.

 All pupillages are awarded with a view to tenancy.
-During this time our pupils experience a mix of work; prosecuting on behalf of the CPS in the Magistrates’ Court, assisting disclosure matters in CSE prosecutions, observing defence work in the Crown Court and preparing and observing work in the County Court, and the Immigration and Employment Tribunals.
+During this time our pupils will experience either prosecuting on behalf of the CPS in the Magistrates’ Court, assisting disclosure matters in CSE prosecutions, observing defence work in the Crown Court or observing work in the County Court, and the Immigration and Employment Tribunals.
 We have found that this structure works well and provides our pupils with a firm foundation for practice.
 We have also found that this approach works well for Chambers and for the pupil supervisors, and contributes to forming the kind of good working relationships which we achieve during pupillage and generally throughout Broadway House Chambers.

-The closing date for submission of applications is 8th February 2018.
+The closing date for submission of all applications is 31st January 2019.

 When recruiting pupils our aim is to find the candidates who we believe are best suited to the challenges of life at the Bar.
 In doing so we want to select pupils who best reflect our diverse society in terms of gender and ethnicity, socio-economic and other factors.
 All members of the pupillage recruitment panel have undertaken training provided by the Bar Council in relation to fair recruitment and to equality and diversity.